ezsystems/commerce-documentation/docs/guide/checkout/checkout_cookbook/restricting_payment_options.md

-# Adapt the checkout

-## How to restrict Payment options
+# Restricting payment options

-First we need to override checkout service in project and define it in service.xml.
+To restrict payment options, first you need to override the checkout service in your project and define it in `service.xml`.

 ``` xml
 <parameter key="siso_checkout.form_entity.checkout_shipping_payment_type.class">MyCustomer\ProjectBundle\Form\Type\CheckoutShippingPaymentType</parameter>